juju/docs/src/en/help-oracle.md

 ![Search Ubuntu images](./media/oracle_create-instance-ubuntu-2.png)

-Juju works best with specific Ubuntu images however.
-These Juju-compatible images are listed here:
+From the point of view of Juju, compatible images are listed below:

 | Version          | Arch   | Series  |
 |------------------| -------|---------|